Need more encouragement? Get my free weekly doses sent straight to your inbox!

 Shameful but true.
 Well, let’s see.
 It was more like a bit of envy mixed with wistfulness and doubt.
 I missed the days when we could randomly buy a big jar of Nutella, and I really thought there was only a 0.2489% chance that we’d ever be able to do that again.

-I mean, after I quit my job, our budget was soooo tight.
+I mean, after I quit my job, our budget was so tight.
 I was eating ramen noodles for lunch every day.
 And I was happy.
 So happy that I was a homemaker.
 So happy in fact that those ramen noodles tasted GOOD.
 They tasted like victory.

 But… they could use a little help, to be honest.
 Maybe if I just cooked them without the seasoning and then drained them and fixed them up with a little olive oil?
 Nope.
 Olive oil was out of the question.
 Way too expensive.